Ultraviolet germicidal irradiation

 A low-pressure mercury-vapor discharge tube floods the inside of a biosafety cabinet with shortwave UV light when not in use, killing microbes on irradiated surfaces.

 Ultraviolet germicidal irradiation (UVGI) is a disinfection technique employing ultraviolet (UV) light, particularly UV-C (180–280 nm), to kill or inactivate microorganisms.
 UVGI primarily inactivates microbes by damaging their genetic material, thereby inhibiting their capacity to carry out vital functions.

 The use of UVGI extends to an array of applications, encompassing food, surface, air, and water disinfection.
 UVGI devices can inactivate microorganisms including bacteria, viruses, fungi, molds, and other pathogens.
 Recent studies have substantiated the ability of UV-C light to inactivate SARS-CoV-2, the strain of coronavirus that causes COVID-19.

 UV-C wavelengths demonstrate varied germicidal efficacy and effects on biological tissue.
 Many germicidal lamps like low-pressure mercury (LP-Hg) lamps, with peak emissions around 254 nm, contain UV wavelengths that can be hazardous to humans.
 As a result, UVGI systems have been primarily limited to applications where people are not directly exposed, including hospital surface disinfection, upper-room UVGI, and water treatment.
-More recently, the application of wavelengths between 200-235 nm, often referred to as far-UVC, has gained traction for surface and air disinfection.
+More recently, the application of wavelengths between 200 and 235 nm, often referred to as far-UVC, has gained traction for surface and air disinfection.
 These wavelengths are regarded as much safer due to their significantly reduced penetration into human tissue.
-Moreover, their efficiency relies on the fact, that in addition to the DNA damage related to the formation of pyrimidine dimers, they provoke important DNA photoionization, leading to oxidative damage.
+Moreover, their efficiency relies on the fact that, in addition to the DNA damage related to the formation of pyrimidine dimers, they provoke important DNA photoionization, leading to oxidative damage.

 Notably, UV-C light is virtually absent in sunlight reaching the Earth's surface due to the absorptive properties of the ozone layer within the atmosphere.